bernardo-pioner/bernardo-pioner/README.md

 Currently, I am an intern at Banrisul, where I have worked on web projects using technologies such as JavaScript and jQuery, as well as backend applications with C#.

-I am also an undergraduate research fellow at my university, working on a project focused on developing a Quarkus application integrated with AI to provide personalized feedback to students learning the C programming language.
+I am also an undergraduate research fellow at my university, working on a project focused on developing a Quarkus application integrated with AI to provide personalized feedback to students learning the fundamental concepts of programming.

 ---